yhzhang0128/egos-2000/README.md

 ![This is an image](references/screenshots/egos-2000.jpg)
 Note: [**cloc**](https://github.com/AlDanial/cloc) was used to count the lines of code.
-Try `cloc egos-2000 --exclude-ext=md` which excludes the markdown documents when counting code lines.
+Try `cloc egos-2000 --exclude-ext=md,txt` which excludes text documents when counting code lines.

 ## Earth and Grass Operating System